aliawadh980/state_machine/README.md

 ##### Note 2
 The states and transitions are hardcoded in the class!

-car states: (3rd is introduced by me)
+Car states: (3rd is introduced by me)
 ```
   - OffState
   - OnState
   - driveState (hidden as it is hardcoded twice in the above two states!)
 ```

-transitions:
+Transitions:
 ```
   - startEngine: OffState -> OnState
   - moveForward: OnState  -> OnState
 ```
+Flowchart:
 ```
       +--+ startEngine   +--+
       |    & moveForward    |